Boost Your Business with eCards

 With that in mind, consider offering professional development opportunities like:

 Employees will feel more motivated to perform at the top of their game when they have the skills and knowledge to do so.
+Try offering training opportunities and encourage employees to share any others they’re interested in.

 6. Involve employees in decision-making.

-According to Slack’s Future of Work study, 80% of workers want to know more about how decisions are made in their organization and 87% want their future company to be transparent.
+According to Slack’s Future of Work study, 80% of workers want to know more about how decisions are made in their organization, and 87% want their future company to be transparent.

 • Work with employees to set business goals and priorities.
 Involve employees in the goal-setting process and give everyone their own role in working toward business priorities.